Utilize Payroll to Improve Cash Flow

-We suggest that you change your strategy and pay attention to such period of payments as twice a month.
+We suggest that you change your strategy and pay attention to such a period of payments twice a month.
 Formally, both of these approaches sound the same, but in practice, everything turns out differently.

 When you issue a salary twice a week, it turns out that you are not tied to calendar dates, but tied only to the passage of time.
 But when you follow the bi-monthly approach, and pay for the work of employees, for example, on the 5th and 20th day of each month, you have accuracy and clarity.
 You know for sure that by these dates you should be ready to pay, and your payroll documents will also become clearer and more structured.

 It sounds like a daunting task but it’s really not – especially toward the of year.
 Switching payroll providers at the end of the year are easier since you don’t have to provide paperwork from previous months and can start fresh in the new year!
 Furthermore, most payroll providers charge companies each time they run payroll – so if you pay employees 2x per month you’re being hit with fees 2x per month!
 Companies like Fingercheck, on the other hand, charge a single, low monthly fee regardless of your payment schedule.
 This alone can result in a substantial savings year over year and improve your business cash flow.